SimonShajK/Capstone-Project-Submission/README.md

 for visualization), the workflow is documented systematically.
 The logic applied throughout this analysis prioritizes data integrity first—ensuring clean inputs—before moving into complex visual interpretations.
 This approach allows for a transparent, reproducible methodology where every conclusion is strictly grounded in quantitative evidence.
-Key Objectives:
-•	Market Trends: Identify which genres and formats (e.g., Tankobon vs. Digital Webtoons) dominate the current publishing landscape.
-•	Quality Factors: Determine if there is a statistical correlation between page counts, volume lengths, and reader ratings.
-•	Demographic Insights: Analyze how age ratings and languages affect the global distribution and success of comic series.
-•	Actionable Insights: Provide data-driven recommendations for publishers to optimize their content strategy based on historical performance data.